 In order to provide you with financial planning services we, PlanHappy Investment Management Limited trading as Joslin Rhodes Pension & Retirement Planning, will collect and hold personal data about and on you.
-We are also required to comply with the General Data Protection Regulation (Regulation (EU) 2016/679 (the “GDPR”)) and below we set out the details relating to your rights and how we process your data.
+This privacy notice explains how we use any personal information we collect about you.

 What information do we collect about you?

-We collect information about you when you engage us for financial advice.
+We collect information about you when you engage us for services which may include financial planning, financial advice, mortgage/equity release advice or investment management services.
 This information will relate to your personal and financial circumstances.
-It may also include special categories of personal data such as data about your health and children, if this is necessary for the provision for the provision of our services.
+It may also include special categories of personal data such as data about your health and children, if this is necessary for the provision of our services.

 We may also collect information when you voluntarily complete client surveys or provide feedback to us.

 Information relating to usage of our website is collected using cookies.
 These are text files placed on your computer to collect standard internet log information and visitor behaviour information.
 We’ll use your information collected from the website to personalise your repeat visits to the site